eburdekin/eburdekin/README.md

-I am currently volunteering with [Expunge Assist](https://github.com/hackforla/expunge-assist) as part of [Hack for LA](https://github.com/hackforla).
+I am currently volunteering with [Hack for LA](https://github.com/hackforla).

 ### Languages and Tools